 The issue of plastic waste and its increasingly catastrophic impact on the environment and the world’s oceans continues to hit the headlines.
 Along with that, growing numbers of people are eager to do their bit to tackle the plastic problem.

-Your plastic materials must be empty, and you must separate them from your other waste (such as paper, glass and bio waste).
+Your plastic materials must be empty, and you must separate them from your other waste (such as paper, glass and bio-waste).
 You can then put them into a plastic bag and deposit them in one of the recycling dumpsters across the city.
-The dumpsters for plastic waste have orange lids, and can be found near many shopping centres and supermarkets.
+The dumpsters for plastic waste have orange lids and can be found near many shopping centres and supermarkets, such as at the Albert Heijn on Hoogstraat (pictured).
 They are usually located close by to bottle banks for disposing of glass.

 For some regions in the Eindhoven area, such as Bennekel and Blaarthem, Cure Afvalbeheer is piloting a PMD waste recycling scheme.
 PMD stands for plastics, metal and drinks, and includes materials like plastic bottles, cans and drinks cartons.
 PMD waste is collected separately from household waste, with the aim to reduce household waste.

 For more information about recycling and waste disposal in Eindhoven, check the websites of the Eindhoven Municipality and Cure Afvalbeheer

 Text and photos: Rachael Vickerman